Stethoscope on world map

 Reciprocal health agreements help keep you safe overseas.
-So which countries are Kiwis covered in, and what are they covered for?
-Canstar breaks down the ins and outs of reciprocal health care.
+Canstar breaks down the ins and outs of reciprocal health care for Kiwis abroad.

-Reciprocal health agreements allow citizens from specific countries to receive partially (or fully) subsidised healthcare in other countries.
-However, there is a range of health services that are not covered, so it pays to be informed of what you might be covered for overseas.
+Reciprocal health agreements allow citizens from certain countries to receive partially (or fully) subsidised healthcare in other countries.

-What countries have reciprocal health care with NZ?
+Which countries have reciprocal health care agreements with NZ?

 Both nations offer varying levels of cover for New Zealanders, which are detailed below: